fulgur-app/Fulgur/README.md

 [Rust](https://rust-lang.org/) 1.90.0 is the minimum supported version.

-Install [cargo-bundle](https://github.com/burtonageo/cargo-bundle) with `cargo install cargo-bundle`.
+Install [cargo-packager](https://github.com/crabnebula-dev/cargo-packager) with `cargo install cargo-packager --locked`.
 It will bundle the app with a nice icon for each platform.

 #### MacOS